goodChristina/CodeAlong/README.md

 ## Notes

-This repository is intended for learning, snooping and experimentation, not production.
+This isn't for reproduction.
+Just a place to practice.